asdofindia/asdofindia.github.io/_posts/2015-10-27-my-remote-mozfest-experience.markdown

 ## Experiences

-* Create a definite pathway for learning & contributing to MozillaIndia repositories.
+* Create a definite pathway for getting motivated, learning & contributing to MozillaIndia repositories.
 * Create a badge creator that allows one to host created badges on github.
 * Anything that strikes when going through other things.